Before you choose a braid style, you will want to know more about it. And I believe you are here because you picked Cornrows.

 After going through the second comments, I discovered;

-- She left it for three weeks, which her hair couldn’t take, and this lead to damage.
+- She left it for three weeks, which her hair couldn’t take, leading to damage.

 Moral Lesson: Understand your hair before you do anything, even if it’s minor care.